hashgraph/hedera-improvement-proposal/HIP/hip-1068-sponsored-fees.md

 ### Partial Payments

 The idea of partial payments was initially considered in which an account could sponsor a sub amount of fees (finite or percentage) in a transaction and a user would cover the rest.
 However, this flow becomes unnecessarily complex and the need isn’t clear initially.
 As such sponsorship of fees will be complete and not partial - if an account sponsors a transaction fee it much have provided enough in the allowance to cover the whole transaction fee.
 If this is not the case the transaction will fail.

+### Additonal Allowance Types
+Initially 2 new Allowance types were proposed (`TransactionFeeAllowance` and `CustomFeeAllowance`) to capture the ability to sponsor transaction and token custom fees.
+Though functional this would result in a larger API surface to specify the multiple sceanrios.
+Instead teh simple concept of a scope of applicability of each allowance was discussed and agreed upon.
+The simple scope concept is cleaner and can be added to the existing allowance types

 ## Open Issues